athaapa/athaapa.github.io/_posts/2025-11-30-building-clamp.markdown

 ### Storage Tradeoffs & Garbage Collection

 The biggest downside of this design is storage cost.
 Every commit stores full vectors for all modified points, even if embeddings barely changed.
-After three major revisions, you're paying 3× storage and index build times scale with total point count, not just active points.[11]
+After three major revisions, you're paying 3× storage and index build times scale with total point count, not just active points.

 Mitigations I'm exploring:
 - **Delta policy**: only store a new version when embedding changed beyond a cosine similarity threshold (e.g., 0.02)
-- **Deduplication**: hash embeddings and store identical vectors only once, with metadata pointing to the shared vector[11]
+- **Deduplication**: hash embeddings and store identical vectors only once, with metadata pointing to the shared vector
 - **Garbage collection**: `clamp gc --prune-age=30d` deletes inactive points older than 30 days or offloads them to cold storage

 Right now inactive points accumulate indefinitely, which is fine for small KBs but breaks down at scale.
 A production system needs automated GC with configurable retention policies.